|Cash Back Rating:||2.3 / 5|

 - The Citi Double Cash card offers up to 2 cents back for every dollar that you spend — 1 cent when you make a purchase and another 1 cent when you pay your bill on time — including at Costco.

 - Other flat rate cards, such as the American Express Cash Magnet® Card*, offer a slightly lower rewards rate of 1.5 percent back on every purchase.
 But since you can transfer your points to other airline loyalty programs when you own certain Chase premium cards (thus increasing their value), you may actually be able to get a higher rate of return with the Chase Freedom Unlimited card.
-The Chase Freedom Unlimited card is also currently offering $200 cash back when you spend $500 in the first 3 months.

 - You may also be able to temporarily get 5 percent cash back on up to $1,500 worth of Costco purchases using a card with a rotating bonus category.
 These types of cards often include warehouse purchases as a quarterly bonus category.
 However, categories change every year, so you can’t count on the bonus returning.